crahan/HolidayHackChallenge2019/docs/misc/interesting_ui.md

 ![Bell Tower](../img/misc/bell_tower.png)

 If you're like me and thought that white pile in the top right corner of the Elf Univesity Bell Tower was just a heap of snow then you might be unpleasantly surprised.
-It's actually, as the file name for the image texture puts it, [quite-literally-a-huge-pile-of-teeth](https://2019.kringlecon.com/textures/quite-literally-a-huge-pile-of-teeth.png).
+It's actually, as the file name for the image texture puts it, [`quite-literally-a-huge-pile-of-teeth.png`](https://2019.kringlecon.com/textures/quite-literally-a-huge-pile-of-teeth.png).
 Say what you want about the Tooth Fairy, but that is one pretty impressive dental haul right there.

 ## Jack Frost & KringleCon 3

 ![Letter](../img/misc/letter.png)

-The final entry of the narrative, the `.narrativeCliffHanger` CSS class for the final narrative entry, as well as the [final note](https://downloads.elfu.org/LetterOfWintryMagic.pdf) you find in the top left corner of the Elf University Bell Tower all hint at what might be in store for next year's KringleCon event.
+The final entry of the narrative, the `.narrativeCliffHanger` CSS class for the final narrative entry, as well as the [letter of wintry magic](https://downloads.elfu.org/LetterOfWintryMagic.pdf) you find in the top left corner of the Elf University Bell Tower all hint at what might be in store for next year's KringleCon event.
 All this time Jack Frost was apparently helping the Tooth Fairy?
 Ho-ho-ho-holy cliffhanger, Batman!

 > This Christmas must now fall asleep,
 > But next year comes, and troubles creep.